microsoft/onnxruntime-training-examples/nvidia-bert/README.md

 1. Run "./setup_workspace.sh" to create workspace/
 This downloads the NVIDIA PyTorch BERT example and adds in files to use onnxruntime as backend.

-2. cd workspace and run "docker build --network=host -f Ort.dockerfile . -t bert-onnxruntime"
-This builds onnxruntime from source and contains CUDA 10.1, MPI, and PyTorch 1.5.
+2. cd workspace and run "bash scripts/docker/build_ort.sh" This builds onnxruntime from source and contains CUDA 10.1, MPI, and PyTorch 1.5.

 3. Follow "Getting the data" section of workspace/README.md by NVIDIA.